shopware/docs/resources/guidelines/testing/store/quality-guidelines-apps/README.md

 * Use *Scheme.org's Structured Data Testing Tool* to check the homepage, categories, and various product detail pages (incl. available products, unavailable products, products with no review, single review, many reviews with various ratings, out of stock products, products to be released in the future or any other kind of product configuration).
 Also, check for any new bugs.

-* We check for new errors throughout the entire storefront using the Browser Debug Console.
+* We check for new errors throughout the entire Storefront using the Browser Debug Console.
 We also pay attention to new JavaScript errors.

 * We do a *Lighthouse Audit* to check the performance and quality of your frontend app.
 There should not be any drastic change in performance or accessibility values when activating the app.

 ### Admin apps

-We check the complete functionality of the app and test wherever the administration is impacted by the app.
+We check the complete functionality of the app and test wherever the Administration is impacted by the app.

 ### API or payment apps